-I first started working on diversity and inclusion issues at UC Davis in May 2015 when I was recruited to a be graduate student researcher on the Chancellor's Strategic Initiative for Diversity and Inclusion Task Force that culminated with the publication of a comprehensive report in 2017 and the creation of the Vice Chancellor's Office for Diversity, Equity and Inclusion.
+I started working on diversity and inclusion issues at UC Davis in May 2015 when I was recruited as a graduate student researcher to work on the Chancellor's Strategic Initiative for Diversity and Inclusion Task Force that culminated with the publication of a comprehensive report in 2017 and the creation of the Vice Chancellor's Office for Diversity, Equity and Inclusion.

 I am currently an Analyst for the Interim Associate Vice Chancellor for Academic Diversity, Lorena Oropeza.
 In addition to supporting AVC Oropeza, I also assist the faculty directors of CAMPOS and CAMPSSAH.
 For 2020-2021, I am a "freshman" member of the Disability Issues Administrative Advisory Committee (DIAAC).

 Prior to joining UC Davis as career staff, I taught U.S. History and U.S. Women's History at Sierra College.

 I received my Ph.D. in history from UC Davis in 2018 under the mentorship of Drs.
 Lisa G. Materson and Ellen Hartigan-O'Connor.
 (Dissertation: “Resisting Reform: San Francisco Vice in the Progressive Era.”)

 If I do anything as well as advocating for equity in higher education and teaching history, it would have to be running ultramarathons.